 There are four central issues that offer a better understanding of garden soil and how it can be improved: Soil structure, soil components, soil life, and soil pH.
 Gardeners (and farmers) will benefit from contemplating these four factors on their own and in harmony with one another.

 Silt particles, like sand, are the result of mechanical grinding action, but they are much smaller than grains of sand.
-Think of finely milled flour in comparison to relatively coarse salt when comparing silt to sand.
+Think of finely milled flour in comparison to coarse salt when comparing silt to sand.
 Silt is so fine in texture that it can wash through soils fairly easily.
 It’s a major contributor to soil’s ability to clump together or form aggregates.

 Clay particles are flat and plate-like.
 Unlike sand and silt, clay is the result of chemical action, as minerals are worn down by water and acids in the soil.
 Clay particles can be 1,000 times smaller than sand particles, which is why pure clay has such a unique, plastic texture.
 It clumps together so well that clay soils can have very poor porosity and drainage.